tayler-id/mindpattern-website/memory-bank/activeContext.md

 ## Current Work Focus

 The MindPattern marketing website has been fully implemented according to the requirements and specifications.
 All planned pages and features have been developed and are functional.
-The current focus is on documentation and potential future enhancements.
+The current focus is on documentation, MCP server organization, and potential future enhancements.

 ## Recent Changes